How to integrate Neutrino MCP with Codex

 Geocode AddressTool to geocode an address.

-HTML CleanTool to clean and sanitize untrusted html.
+HTML CleanTool to clean and sanitize untrusted HTML.

 Phone ValidateTool to validate and lookup phone numbers.

-SMS VerifyTool to send a unique security code via sms.
+SMS VerifyTool to send a unique security code via SMS.

-URL InfoTool to parse, analyze, and retrieve content from the supplied url.
+URL InfoTool to parse, analyze, and retrieve content from the supplied URL.

 Conclusion

-You've successfully integrated Neutrino with Codex using Composio's Rube MCP server.
+You've successfully integrated Neutrino with Codex using Composio's MCP server.
 Now you can interact with Neutrino directly from your terminal, VS Code, or the Codex App using natural language commands.

 Key benefits of this setup: